athd33/MacGyver-Openclassroom/README.md

 **Expected:**

-    Code droppend on Github
+    Use english
     Use virtualenv to code
+    Drop the code on Github
-    Respect PEP8
+    Respect the PEP8 conventions
-    Use english
+    Create a standalone version